Sump Pump Back Up Systems and Alarms

 Here are some basic rules for proper sump pump installation and operation:

-- Pumps should set 1 to 2 inches above the bottom of the pit to keep dirt and debris out of the pump impeller
+- Pumps should set 1 to 2 inches above the bottom of the pit to keep dirt and debris out of the pump impeller.
+Pumps used as lift stations for washing machines should have protective screens to protect the impeller

-- A cover will prevent someone from accidentally stepping in the sump hole
+- A cover to prevent someone from accidentally stepping in the sump hole is absolutely necessary

-- In most areas the plumbing code forbids sump pumps from discharging into the municipal sewer system
+- In most areas plumbing codes forbids sump pumps from discharging into the municipal sewer system.
+The reason for this is all water that transfers to the sewer system is must be treated

 - Discharge lines should be checked periodically to insure they are free of leaks and are not blocked